 The new release is a document of Malcolm’s solo avant-garde performances over the past 2 years, a selection of interpretations of pieces by the likes of Steve Lacy, Konrad Bauer and Ornette Coleman in his self-styled ‘Depresso Guitar’ format.

-malcolm spent several years living and performing in the avante-garde and underground jazz scene in berlin and these tracks display the creative intricacies he has since refined. playing as a one-man-band of sorts, malcolm manipulates many sound devices, mainly a heavily prepared guitar (with an array of pickups, multiple sets of strings and a balancing area of moving objects to roll over), an assortment of devices such as e-bow, fans, slide etc, and also a ‘floor guitar’ which malcolm taps with his foot to create rhythmic pulses. it’s quite an experience, and malcolm conjures up some truly beautiful and textural sounds.
+Malcolm spent several years living and performing in the avant-garde and underground jazz scene in Berlin and these tracks display the creative intricacies he has since refined.
+Playing as a one-man-band of sorts, Malcolm manipulates many sound devices, mainly a heavily prepared guitar (with an array of pickups, multiple sets of strings and a balancing area of moving objects to roll over), an assortment of devices such as e-bow, fans, slide etc, and also a ‘floor guitar’ which Malcolm taps with his foot to create rhythmic pulses.
+It’s quite an experience, and Malcolm conjures up some truly beautiful and textural sounds.

 Thoroughly recommended for fans of the more unusual.